 The Firm must put in place and operate arrangements that enable it to comply with AML/CTF/CPF legislation.
-Kevin Gallacher is the senior manager responsible for operational systems and controls to prevent financial crime.
-Emma Jones is the MLRO.
-The MLRO is responsible for the oversight of the Firm's AML activities, and is the key person in the implementation of the Firm's AML/CTF/CPF strategies and policies.
-Gillian Gallacher, Partner and Compliance Officer, is the Firm's Deputy MLRO.
+Kevin Gallacher is the most senior manager responsible for operational systems and controls to prevent financial crime.
+Agata Mackay is the MLRO.
+The MLRO is responsible for the oversight of the Firm's AML activities and is the key person in the implementation of the Firm's AML/CTF/CPF strategies and policies.
+Emma Jones is the Firm's Deputy MLRO.
 ARs' policies and procedures should incorporate/reflect the controls and roles at principal level.